Run of show basics

 Almost every event runs differently from the printed plan.
 Common changes:

-Times shift.
+- Times shift.
 The ceremony starts ten minutes late and everything downstream slides.

-Order changes.
+- Order changes.
 The DJ swaps two songs, or the caterer asks to bring dessert forward.

-People change.
+- People change.
 A vendor is sick, a backup is called in, a contact phone number changes.

-Notes get added.
+- Notes get added.
 Last-minute guidance from the client, a venue restriction nobody knew about, an item that has to move to a different room.

 A printed run of show captures the plan.
 A live run of show captures reality.
 The difference is who has to chase whom when the plan and reality drift apart.

-How 1pm helps
+How 1pm fits

 The format is the same as any run sheet you have built before.
 The difference is that the document is live, mobile-first, and shared by link rather than printed or emailed.